Dlang-UPB/D-Summer-School/intro/README.md

     front(dropOne(group([1, 1, 2, 2, 2])));
     ```

-### Exercise

 D has a standard library called [phobos](https://dlang.org/phobos/).
 Find the **median element** using functions from the [std.algorithm](https://dlang.org/phobos/std_algorithm.html) package.
 Use UFCS for an increase in expressiveness.
-Observe the increase in performance brought by using functions from the standard library
+Observe the increase in performance achieved by using functions from the standard library

 2. Overloading: